nuernber/Theia/docs/html/_sources/features.txt

 .. function:: FreakDescriptorExtractor::FreakDescriptorExtractor(bool rotation_invariant, bool scale_invariant, int num_octaves)

-  The "Fast Retina Keypoint" algorithm proposed by [Alahi]_ et al.
+  The "Fast Retina Keypoint" algorithm for binary descriptors proposed by [Alahi]_ et al.

   ``rotation_invariant``: Set to true if you want to normalize the orientation of the keypoints before computing the descriptor.